tamariam/Kiddie-Corner/README.md

 ## Homepage

 The home page features a main background image to catch users eye, with a button placed in the middle of the banner.
 Clicking this button takes user to the All Products page.
-Below that there is Highlighted Features and under that section there's a section about us with a small description of the page.
+Below that there is Highlighted Features and under that section there's a section about us with a small description of the Store.
 Additionally, users can find age-specific links that lead to toys tailored for different age groups..

 ![Homepage-Desktop](/docs/features/dekstop-home-1.png)